kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Markov Chains.md

 2. Periodic states
 	1. It's about groups of states.
 E.g., here all X states goes into a non-X state, therefore these two groups form a periodic chain.![[Pasted image 20240426065757.png]]

+### Lecture 18: Markov Chains - III
+1. Erlang example starting 15:00 of the lecture video
 ## My comments
 1. It's important to distinguish *Distribution* and *Process*.
 E.g., Poisson distribution does not involve $\tau$ while Poisson process does.
 2. Compare definitions between *Bernoulli* (p297) and *Poisson* (p310) process.
 When $\tau \to 0$, the latter is the limiting case of former
 3. To argue if a process is Poisson, just think of the rate of a single arrival in a small time interval $\delta$.
 Example 6.13, p318.
 ## Interesting/Challenging problems and tricks
 1. Notation $P(\text{transition to }S_2| \text{ in }S_3\text{ \& State Change})$.
 The *state change* opposed to circling back to itself.
+2. Lec 17, Prob set 8, Prob 2.
+Random walk.
+	1. Notice in part (b), the maximum by itself is not Markovian, but (max, current) pair is.